The Metal Injection Molding Process

-Metal injection molding is a manufacturing process that combines two technologies into one, powder metallurgy with plastic injection molding.
+Metal injection molding is a manufacturing process that combines two technologies into one; It blends the precision of powder metallurgy with the flexibility of plastic injection molding.
 The MIM process is tailored for high volume production of small, metal components that have complex geometries and tight tolerances.
-Because MIM produces a near net-shape component, the process produces less material waste which in turn makes MIM very cost effective.
+By leveraging the Metal Injection Molding Process, engineers can achieve near-net-shape parts with minimal post-processing, reducing both material waste and machining time.

 Feedstock Compounding